SaerTrial/SaerTrial.github.io/_posts/2024-08-04-sctf-password-locker.md

 t_h_a_t_1_s_______r_1_g_h_t_f_l_a_g_
 ```

-Even though some decoded parts of flag2 are not complete, we at least gain more knowledge with this approach.
-Since those characters in memory will be printed out to UART-TX buffer via DMA, the final form of flag2 will consist of quite a few spaces that have not been demonstrated in the above decoded string.
+Even though flag2 is not complete, we at least gain more knowledge with this approach.
+Since printing out flag2 replies on DMA, fuzzware hasn't supported this feature yet.
+Nonetheless, it saves a lot of effort, and we could easily recovery the whole flag2.

 The analyzed fuzzware zip is attached [here]({{ site.baseurl }}/assets/binary/2024-08-04-sctf-password-locker/STM32F103.zip).